jiangqii/hs-icons/README.md

 A collection of Hearthstone related vector based icons.

 ## Contents
-**Sets**: Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers
+**Sets**: Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers, The Whispers of the Old Gods

 ## License